The free whisky newsletters listed below each have the first page shown.

 Finish - Long with vanilla, Oak, sherry & cocoa

 In this issue; I look at Bruichladdich “Octomore” 6.1 from the island of Islay (Isla).
 Don’t be put off when you read 5-years-old on the label, that is just the youngest whisky in the bottle, there are older ones in there and they definitely leave their mark.
 This is a great whisky, and Bruichladdich’s cold smoke drying process allows them to produce a whisky with 167ppm of smoke.
 To put it into perspective Lagavulin has 35-40ppm and Laphroaig has 40-45ppm.
 I have probably put most whisky drinkers into panic mode with those facts, but hold on.
 The cold smoke process does not produce a whisky 4 times smokier than anything else you’ve tasted, it produces an elegant, Smooth and delightful whisky, with smoke, yes!!
-It does not beat you up with it thought, I would put this in a similar bracket to Lagavulin 16,
+It does not beat you up with it though, I would put this in a similar bracket to Lagavulin 16,

-but a Little lighter (and younger) in overall flavor.
+but a little lighter (and younger) in overall flavor.
 I like this, recommended.

 You can buy Bruichladdich “Octomore” 6.1 for around $140.00 a bottle.